The Dorchester: Interior

 As of 2012, the Dorchester has 250 rooms and 49 suites.
 In the rooms, specially made Irish linen sheets cover the four poster beds, with cherry wood furnishings.
 The bath tubs, cited as "probably the deepest in London", are made of Italian marble in the Art Deco style.
 All rooms in the hotel either provide views of Hyde Park or of its landscaped terraces.
 During the major renovation of 2002, all rooms and suites were fitted with modern telecommunication systems.
 The hotel has its own floristry team who are responsible for regularly updating the flowers on display in the hotel and providing their services for weddings and special occasions.

+In 2023 the Dorchester revealed extensive refurbishments, including guestrooms and suites designed by Pierre-Yves Rochon and the renamed Vesper Bar by Martin Brudnizki.

 Restaurants

 The Dorchester has five restaurants: The Grill, Alain Ducasse, The Spatisserie, The Promenade, and China Tang, and three bars, two of which are in the last two restaurants.
 Employing 90 full-time chefs, the hotel has long had a reputation for its cuisine, and chefs such as Jean Baptiste Virlogeux, Eugene Kaufeler, Willi Elsener and Anton Mosimann have all run restaurants there.
 Mosimann ran the Maitre Chef des Cuisines at the Dorchester for 13 years.
 Virlogeux, head chef during the Second World War, had to succumb to rationing and a national maximum-price restriction of five shillings for a three-course meal.

 Alain Ducasse's restaurant, Alain Ducasse at the Dorchester, holds three Michelin stars.
 When refurbished along with other parts of the hotel in 2007, the redesign purposefully retained its 1940s influence.
 The restaurant serves contemporary French cuisine using seasonal French and British ingredients.
 The restaurant features a special table for up to six diners called the "Table Lumière", lit by 4500 fibre optic lights.
 It is surrounded by a thin white curtain which allows diners at the table to view out into the restaurant but prevents other diners from viewing in.

 The Grill restaurant, which serves British cuisine, is decorated in a Moorish theme, attributed to King Alfonso's influence during his time in London in exile in the 1930s.
 The cream-painted walls feature gilded gratings and mirrored arches and display a Flemish tapestry.
-The ceilings are ornate, featuring gold leaves and brass chandeliers, and the room also features deep red riveted leather chairs and deep red curtains, with a Middle Eastern-looking exotic carpet.
+The ceilings are ornate, featuring gold leaves and brass chandeliers, and the room also features deep red riveted leather chairs and deep red curtains.
 According to restaurant critic Jay Rayner, "when you drill down on the menu it's what the faded gentry used to call high tea.
 It's nursery food at stupid prices."